Shashank-3002/Verilog-Essentials/Mini_CNN/README.md

-# 🧠 Parameterized CNN Compute Unit with Overflow Detection (Verilog)
+# 🧠 Parameterised CNN Compute Unit with Overflow Detection

 A **hardware implementation of a mini Convolutional Neural Network (CNN) compute unit** in **Verilog**, designed for FPGA and hardware accelerator use.
 This project was developed as part of the **Yukti 2025 Hardware Design Competition**.